vladimir-vg/batiscaph/README.md

 Actually I've tried to create tool that collects and visualizes events from Common Test runs before: [screen1](/common_test_prev_attempt1.png), [screen2](/common_test_prev_attempt2.png), [screen3](/common_test_prev_attempt3.png).
 But it was too coupled with proprietary code from my last workplace, so I decided to start it from scratch.

-# not forget to implement

-- [ ] make pid in shell IO clickable, select processes

 # TODO

 If this project becomes something bigger than just demo, I would like to have: